IngridAtMicrosoft/DocsContent/singlesource/v1/media-protection-options.md

 ### Updating a media protection option

-Media streams can be updated to add or remove outputs.
-The enabled property of outputs may also be updated.
+Media protection options may be updated to change the token signing key.

 #### [C#](#tab/csharp)